Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 Since User Registration already comes with an in-built login form, you don’t have to create another one from scratch.

-Here, tick the checkbox for Enable Captcha and save the changes.
+Here, tick the Enable Captcha checkbox and save the changes.
 This should add the CAPTCHA verification to your site’s login form.

 Wrapping Up